husarion/static_docs_deprecated/src/core2/tutorials/howtostart/telepresence-robot-kit---quick-start.md

-To steer your robot use WASD keys or arrows.
+To steer your robot use WSAD keys or arrows.
 Use G key to switch leg position and 1, 2, 3 keys to change gears.